 Do you have knights & priestesses like in Mists of Avalon?
 Yes and no. Although Clann Caladvwlch does have a priestesses who work the Mysteries of women and magic in a variation of the Avalonian style, ALL initiates are trained towards the Priesthood and we do not segregate the training of males & females, we are a polarity based coven.

-Also, our knights/fian are initiates who have chosen to work a path of Service alongside their training towards priesthood.
-These initiates are not necessarily trained in any form of martial art, though some have been, rather they are specifically trained to protect and defend our coven members for circumstances unique to our coven, as well as to work in the service of mankind.
+Also, our knights/fian are male OR female initiates who have chosen to work a path of Service alongside their training towards priesthood.
+These initiates are not necessarily trained in any form of martial art, though some have been; rather they are specifically trained to protect and defend our coven members for circumstances unique to our coven, as well as to work in the service of mankind.